Hannah Sabbagh Shakir

 Hannah Sabbagh Shakir (1895-1990) was a Lebanese-American businesswoman who co-founded the Lebanese-Syrian Ladies' Aid Society of Boston with 13 other Syrian women, including; Adele Ashook, Adelle Shayab, Rose Handy, Sady Besharra and others.
 The first President was Sadie Abdelnour.
 The Society's fundraising events made it a center of social life for Boston's Arabic-speaking community for many years.
 Shakir was also an entrepreneur who went from working in a factory to owning a successful clothing factory.
 She is remembered on the Boston Women's Heritage Trail.

 Early life

-She was born in 1895 in Ain el Rwmmaneh, a small village in the mountains of Lebanon, then within in the Ottoman Empire to George Sabbagh and Marion Ashook.
+She was born in 1895 in Ain el Rwmmaneh, a small village in the mountains of Lebanon, then in the Ottoman Empire to George Sabbagh and Marion Ashook.
 In 1907, she migrated with her family to the United States.
 At the age of fourteen she began working in the textile mills of Fall River, Massachusetts.
 She said in an interview later, "We made gingham.
 I learned to operate the looms, six big looms, just like a man.
 I did it very well."
 As a young woman she worked as a stitcher in a Boston textile factory.